amidaware/tacticalrmm/docs/docs/install_docker.md

 Change the values in .env to match your environment.

-If you are supplying certificates through Let's Encrypt or another source, see the section below about base64 encoding the certificate files.
+When supplying certificates through Let's Encrypt, see the section below about base64 encoding the certificate files.

-### 4a.
-Base64 encoding certificates to pass as env variables
+### A. Base64 encoding certificates to pass as env variables

 Use the below command to add the the correct values to the .env.